Lockie Fellowship

 Mary Anne Margaret Lockie

-Mary Anne Margaret Lockie included in her will a gift to the University of Melbourne in 1949.
+Mary Anne Margaret Lockie included in a gift in her will to the University of Melbourne in 1949.
 Known as the Lockie Bequest, the gift was established in order to support the advancement of literature in Australia.

 What are the benefits?